haideralp/Cloud_monitoring/README.md

 ## Alert Management

 ## Creating An Alarm on AWS:
-    1. On the left panel in AWS, naviage to alarms and on top t
+   - On the left panel in AWS, naviage to alarms and create Alarm with relevant configurations.
+Deciding on range of metrics and values.
+I decided to do CPU utilisation > 20% for example below.
+Usually good practice to set up dashboard to view all your metrics.

 ![CPU utilisation done](https://user-images.githubusercontent.com/97620055/186430366-1bb3fe33-a61b-47ad-b965-9f4f351fd832.PNG)

 ## Configuring SNS:
+   - Once alarm is set, configure under actions and edit to set up SNS notification.
+Provide your email address for alert user when triggered.

 ![SNS subsconfirmed](https://user-images.githubusercontent.com/97620055/186430271-adb02dd0-6528-4f61-a283-9a733fa6ab0a.PNG)